 Indian/Alaskan Native population.
 The prevalence of ASD was estimated to be 29 per 1,000

 - Boys are four times as likely to be diagnosed as girls, holding steady from previous reports.
 This indicates the need for more research to understand the gap in prevalence and ensure girls on the spectrum are receiving the care they need.

 - Significant differences remain in the frequency of autism diagnosis between the CDC’s monitoring sites.
-These range from a low of 1 in 76 in Colorado to a high of 1 in 32 in New Jersey.
+These range from a low of 1 in 60 in Missouri to a high of 1 in 26 in California.
 This may be due to how autism is diagnosed and documented in different communities.

 3. What do these results mean for the autism community?

 The report reflects a 24% increase in prevalence which shows progress in awareness and advocacy for early identification and diagnosis but also reiterates the need for a significant increase in funding for autism research and services to be provided throughout the lifespan.

 4. What is the research behind this report?

 The report is based on the active surveillance across 11 monitoring sites in the United States for 8-year-old and 4-year-old children in 2018.

 It takes several years to gather and analyze the records and to go through the review process.
 The numbers from the previous prevalence report (in 2020) were from 2016.

 6. Why is prevalence higher in some states than in others?